The Best Bagels In Miami

-Look, we’re going to be honest here: a lot of the bagels on this guide are fine.
-You will eat them and say, “Yup, that was a bagel.
-Nice.”
-Or something like that.
-There aren’t many that make us want to get the word “bagel” tattooed on our forehead.
-El Bagel, however, is the exception.
-It is the best bagel in Miami.
-This is thanks to both the bagel itself - which is crispy on the outside and tender on the inside - and the stuff they put between the bagels, like roasted jalapenos, thick bacon from Proper Sausage, and sweet guava marmalade.
-There is a reason they sell out nearly every day of the week.
-And if you see us walking around with a bagel face tattoo in the future, you’ll know why.
+There aren’t many bagels in town that make us want to get the word “bagel” tattooed on our forehead.
+But El Bagel is the exception.
+It is the best bagel experience in Miami.
+This is thanks to the always-fresh bagels—which are soft and chewy—but also the stuff they put between the bagels, like roasted jalapenos, thick bacon from Proper Sausage, and sweet guava marmalade.
+There is a reason they sell out nearly every day of the week—at both the original MiMo location and the newer Coconut Grove El Bagel.

 This Wynwood bakery is incapable of baking something that’s not delicious.
 Hand them your shoe and it will emerge 30 minutes later, golden brown and fragrant.
 Zak the Baker didn’t always make bagels, but when they finally put them on the menu, we knew it was going to be a home run.
 We were right.
 You can tell months of development went into making these bagels from both the bubbly crust and perfectly distributed seasoning.
 The result is yet another Miami bagel worthy of, at the very least, a neck tattoo.

 We really like this little Surfside deli.
 Josh’s has great things like spicy tuna latkes and an excellent pastrami sandwich, but they make some tasty bagels too.
 You can order one with a cured salmon platter or as a side with your lobster omelette.
 The bagels are simple but really good, and will definitely satisfy any and all bagel cravings you’ve been having lately.